Welcome to the start of your best life.

 The beauty of fantasy football is that an estimated 32 million people take part in the sport each season (courtesy of the Fantasy Sports Trade Association in 2010).
 That means you literally have millions of options to choose from.

 If you have the opportunity to create a league with your friends I highly recommend it.
-Everyone doesn't have to have a crazy obsession with the NFL but being a general fan will be enough to get them involved.
+Everyone doesn't have to have a crazy obsession with the NFL, but being a general fan will be enough to get them involved.
 Playing with friends will improve your experience ten-fold and you'll be eagerly awaiting the next season.
-You'll likely be talking trash, playing for something (money, a trophy, or possibly both) and it'll bring you together like you never could have imagined.
+You'll likely be talking trash, playing for something (money, a trophy, or possibly both) and it'll bring you together like you could never have imagined.

 Regardless of who you choose to play with just be aware that the members of your league are going to directly impact your experience.
 Don't let one bad egg ruin the game forever.
 If things don't work out there's always next year.

 Learn the Rules of Your League

 Understanding the setup and rules of your league may be one of the most important things you can do.
-Honestly it's something you need to know before joining any league as it can impact everything from draft strategy to whether or not you even want to play.
+Honestly, it's something you need to know before joining any league as it can impact everything from draft strategy to whether or not you even want to play.

 Some of the more common fantasy football leagues are typically broken into two categories: Scoring and Drafting.
 Your league will be a combination of one selection from each section.